Factbox: Risk of no-deal Brexit still seen low, delay likelier, banks say

 It cut the probability of a second referendum to 5 percent from 15 percent.

 Kept unchanged its view of a 20 percent chance of a no-deal Brexit and a 35 percent chance of a second Brexit referendum.
-Advised staying long sterling, noting that Tuesday’s vote had merely “kicked the can down the road”.
+Advised staying long sterling, noting that parliament had merely “kicked the can down the road”.
 It sees a delay to the March 29 deadline as “inevitable”.

 Maintains its view of a 20 percent chance of no-deal Brexit but sees rising chances that Brexit will be delayed.